 I've spent the last 2 years as a web developer for a major media corporation.
 Before that, I was working as an interactive project manager in the same arena.
 I've highlighted just a few of the projects that I've managed as well as a few others where I've done some front-end development work.

 I'm not the biggest fan of talking about myself, but you're probably here because you want to know more about me.
 Since that's likely the case, I've included a few things that some of my colleagues and business partners have said about me.
 This is just a sample, but you can find more on my LinkedIn profile.

 The bulk of my professional career has been spent as an interactive and online project manager.
 For over 6 years I have effectively collaborated with and lead teams through the entire project life cycle across multiple, national websites.
 Specific work includes requirements gathering, outlining the goals and strategy for each product/project, and working directly with the UX teams, designers, and engineers building the solution.
 My background in computer science blended with my business and sales insight gives me a unique advantage to act as a liaison and communicator between the developers and stakeholders.

 On a more personal note, I love design and photography.
 I'm a sucker for storytelling and documentary film.
 I like finding new music and prefer vinyl to digital.
-I successfully organized the first-ever DCDonutCrawl.
+I successfully organized and have maintained the DCDonutCrawl.
 My favorite thing to do is travel and I've visited 6 countries outside of the United States.
 I love to bike, snowboard, and hike, but you'll also find me holed up with a book or researching new trends in tech and web development.